AGiorgetti/agiorgetti.github.io/_drafts/migrate-svn-to-git.md

 With these commands you will:

-- Update all your local 'remotes/svn' branch.
+- Update all your local 'remotes/svn' branches.
-- 'Merge' (ok it's a rebase, I know, [check the docs](https://git-scm.com/docs/git-rebase)) all the new commits to your current 'master' and the imported 'svn/trunk' branches.
+- Merge (ok it's a rebase, I know, [check the docs](https://git-scm.com/docs/git-rebase)) all the new commits to your current 'master' and the imported 'svn/trunk' branches.
 - Push the changes to the remote repository.

 _cya next_